KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-AquareaSmartCloud.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-ArduPort by Dentrax](https://github.com/Dentrax/MMM-ArduPort)

 1. Warning: No LICENSE file.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Astrology by cowboysdude](https://github.com/cowboysdude/MMM-Astrology)